 Bring your class schedule when you come to the Bookstore.
 Textbooks are arranged on the shelves according to the university course numbering system.
-For each course, a card is affixed to the shelf.
+For each course that uses a text book, a card is affixed to the shelf.
 Each card will list the department, course, and section number (i.e., 7600:106-701) of the course and indicate the book, or books, used in the course, and whether they are required or optional.